 How To Assemble a Hanging Real Estate Sign

 Setting up a real estate hanging sign post is not as difficult as you might expect.
 Check out the instructional video below for step-by-step instructions on how to assemble and install a sign post for a hanging sign.
-These instructions are based on a Dee Sign model 880 sign post.
+These instructions are based on a Dee Sign Model 880 sign post.
 Assembling other hanging signs won’t be exactly the same process, but it will be similar.

 How To Install a Hanging Real Estate Sign

 Similar to assembling the hanging sign, installing the sign is relatively simple.
 The video we’ve included below will walk you through the whole process.
-Again, these instructions are based on a Dee Sign model 880 sign post installation, but the process will be similar for any hanging sign installation.
+Again, these instructions are based on a Dee Sign Model 880 sign post installation, but the process will be similar for any hanging sign installation.

 Hanging signposts and their accompanying sign panels are a terrific way to set yourself apart from your competitors as a real estate agent.
 Hanging real estate signs are unique and have a distinctive feel that can’t be reproduced with traditional yard signs.
 While all sign types have unique strengths and drawbacks, hanging signs are a fantastic option for promoting your listings.

 Wondering what signs are best for your real estate marketing needs?
 The real estate sign specialists at Dee Sign are standing by to guide you through the process.
-Feel free to leave any questions you have in the comments below.